 How To Hand Polish A Car

-If your car’s paintwork is in relatively good condition and you only want to clean the paintwork and increase shine, polishing your car by hand is more than ideal.
+If your car’s paintwork is in relatively good condition and you only want to clean the paintwork and increase its shine, polishing your car by hand is more than ideal.
 Whether you use a polish that’s abrasive or an “all-in-one” product, the choice is entirely up to you.
-The application is mostly the same for all polishes that are designed to be applied by hand.

 In terms of polishing a car by hand, you will only require an applicator, polish and microfibre cloth.
 Once you are ready, we would then recommend the below steps to hand polish a car.

 1. Apply a small amount of polish (1 or 2 blobs) to the applicator.